 On April 20, 2010, the Company closed a non-brokered private placement flow-through offering (the "Offering") raising gross proceeds of approximately \$4.3 million, representing the issuance of 4,100,000 common shares priced at \$1.05 per share.
 Finders' fees of \$225,500 were paid in conjunction with the Offering.
-The flow-through shares will be subject to a four-month hold period.
+The flow-through shares were subject to a four-month hold period.

-April 20, 2010 Financing (All amounts are approximate and are as at May 31, 2010)
+April 20, 2010 Financing (All amounts are approximate and are as at August 31, 2010)

-Description Budget as per Original Disclosure Actual Spent as at May 31, 2010 Remaining to be Spent Current Total Forecast Variance Current Forecast less Original Budget Eagle Exploration \$4.3 \$0.1 \$4.2 \$4.3 Nil
+Use of Proceeds Variance Current Description Budget as per Original Disclosure Actual Spent as at August 31, 2010 Remaining to be Spent Current Total Forecast Forecast less Original Budget Eagle Exploration \$4.3 \$2.4 \$1.9 \$4.3 \$0

-Remaining funds are held in the form of cash and are expected to be used by the Company to incur exploration expenses in respect of the Eagle Gold Project.
+^{}Remaining funds are held in the form of cash and are expected to be used by the Company to incur exploration expenses in respect of the Eagle Gold Project.